-We often find that buy-to-let landlords will use equity release as a means of covering their deposit for buying any future property portfolio additions.
+We often find that with a buy-to-let in Bristol, landlords will use a remortgage to release equity as a means of covering their deposit for buying any future property portfolio additions.

 Another topic relating to the aforementioned topic of equity release, is utilising the existing equity in the property to pay off any unsecured debts that may have been building up in your name over time.

 Though it sounds like a fairly straightforward concept, debt consolidation not only bases the amount on how much you’re owed and the value of the property, but also the current status of your credit score and history.
 This unfortunately means that if your score is bad (which is likely to be the case if you’re needing to consolidate debts), the lender may limit how much they are willing to let you borrow.